pH-7/youtube-to-medium-blog-posts-automation/readme.md

 # YouTube to Medium Automation

 ## ⚡️ The Game-Changer Script You Will Always Be Grateful For!

 **Automate the process of converting YouTube video content into Medium articles 🎥📝**

-This program not only converts video transcripts extremely well into articles, but also removes any "transcript-like" writing.
+This program not only converts video transcripts extremely well into beautiful, SEO-optimized articles with images and captions, but also removes any "transcript-like" writing.
 It produces a real, professional article from a video instead.

 - [⚙️ Requirements](#%EF%B8%8F-requirements)
 - [📦 Installation](#-installation)